3.3.6 Parents, Carers or Family Members with Mental Ill Health

 …include Anorexia Nervosa, a condition that leads to severe weight loss, and Bulimia Nervosa, a condition that combines over-eating with vomiting and 'purging'.
 Both disorders are characterised by an extreme fear of being fat.

 …are deeply ingrained patterns of behaviour which are inconsistent and inflexible responses to a broad range of personal and social situations.
 They may be associated with distress and problems in social functioning.
 There are several types of personality disorder.
-For example, some people are so shy or dependent that they find it distressing and difficult to make friends.
+See Mind: Personality Disorders for further information.

 For further information see Mind – Personality Disorders